Abbeyford Forest Plan

 The Abbeyford Forest Plan area is made up of two separate forest blocks totalling 208 hectares in Devon.
 As forest blocks set within the enclosed farmed and wooded landscape they have very high natural and landscape diversity and value.

-The forests are part of the public forest estate and stretch from Abbeyford in the west, 1 miles from Okehampton, to Berrydown in the east which is within 2 miles of Sampford Courtney.
+They are part of the nation's forests and stretch from Abbeyford in the west, 1 miles from Okehampton, to Berrydown in the east which is within 2 miles of Sampford Courtney.

 The public forest here is a predominantly ancient woodland having been planted with conifer to address the national timber shortage of the early Twentieth Century.
 The area is now known to produce high quality Douglas fir which makes up the majority of the trees here supplemented primarily with beech and larch.
 Areas of remnant ancient semi-natural woodland do remain and are made up of oak and birch with ash and beech.
 Most of the areas are actively managed to provide timber for local and national businesses, and to improve the quality of the remaining tree crop.